szelesteya/AdversaRiskQA/README.md

 hf auth login
 ```

-2. Generate AnswersUse the answer_generation.py script to run your model of choice against one of the provided datasets.
+2. Generate Answers

-Usage:
+Use the answer_generation.py script to run your model of choice against one of the provided datasets.

 ```bash
 python answer_generation.py <data_file_name> <model_name> [num_samples]
 ```